Srujith20/Glomeruli-Binary-Classifier/README.md

 # Glomeruli-Binary-Classifier
-Welcome to the repository containing the code and resources for a machine learning model developed for the binary classification of sclerotic and non-sclerotic glomeruli.
+Welcome to the repository containing the code and resources for a machine-learning model developed for the binary classification of sclerotic and non-sclerotic glomeruli.

 **Link to Model**: https://drive.google.com/file/d/1lU7tSR9nC7zRwx-WGo7CWdsZEPBPaOkH/view?usp=sharing